-Allegion US Hold Co is the issuer of the 3.200% Senior Notes, 3.550% Senior Notes and 5.411% Senior Notes and is the guarantor of the 3.500% Senior Notes.
-Allegion plc (the "Parent") is the issuer of the 3.500% Senior Notes and is the guarantor of the 3.200% Senior Notes, 3.550% Senior Notes and 5.411% Senior Notes.
+Allegion US Hold Co is or was, as applicable, the issuer of the 3.200% Senior Notes, 3.550% Senior Notes, 5.411% Senior Notes, and 5.600% Senior Notes and is the guarantor of the 3.500% Senior Notes.
+Allegion plc (the "Parent") is or was, as applicable, the issuer of the 3.500% Senior Notes and is or was, as applicable, the guarantor of the 3.200% Senior Notes, 3.550% Senior Notes, 5.411% Senior Notes, and 5.600% Senior Notes.
 Allegion US Hold Co is directly or indirectly 100% owned by the Parent and each of the guarantees of Allegion US Hold Co and the Parent is full and unconditional and joint and several.

-The 3.200% Senior Notes, 3.550% Senior Notes and 5.411% Senior Notes are senior unsecured obligations of Allegion US Hold Co and rank equally with all of Allegion US Hold Co's existing and future senior unsecured and unsubordinated indebtedness.
-The guarantee of the 3.200% Senior Notes, 3.550% Senior Notes and 5.411% Senior Notes is the senior unsecured obligation of the Parent and ranks equally with all of the Parent's existing and future senior unsecured and unsubordinated indebtedness.
+The 3.200% Senior Notes, 3.550% Senior Notes, 5.411% Senior Notes, and 5.600% Senior Notes are or were, as applicable, senior unsecured obligations of Allegion US Hold Co and rank equally with all of Allegion US Hold Co's existing and future senior unsecured and unsubordinated indebtedness.
+The guarantee of the 3.200% Senior Notes, 3.550% Senior Notes, 5.411% Senior Notes, and 5.600% Senior Notes is or was, as applicable, the senior unsecured obligation of the Parent and ranks equally with all of the Parent's existing and future senior unsecured and unsubordinated indebtedness.
 The 3.500% Senior Notes are senior unsecured obligations of the Parent and rank equally with all of the Parent's existing and future senior unsecured and unsubordinated indebtedness.
 The guarantee of the 3.500% Senior Notes is the senior unsecured obligation of Allegion US Hold Co and ranks equally with all of Allegion US Hold Co's existing and future senior unsecured and unsubordinated indebtedness.

-Each guarantee is effectively subordinated to any secured indebtedness of the Guarantor to the extent of the value of the assets securing such indebtedness.
-The Senior Notes are structurally subordinated to indebtedness and other liabilities of the subsidiaries of the Guarantor, none of which guarantee the notes.
-The obligations of the Guarantor under its Guarantee are limited as necessary to prevent such Guarantee from constituting a fraudulent conveyance under applicable law and, therefore, are limited to the amount that the Guarantor could guarantee without such Guarantee constituting a fraudulent conveyance; this limitation, however, may not be effective to prevent such Guarantee from constituting a fraudulent conveyance.
-If the Guarantee was rendered voidable, it could be subordinated by a court to all other indebtedness (including guarantees and other contingent liabilities) of the Guarantor, and, depending on the amount of such indebtedness, the Guarantor's liability on its Guarantee could be reduced to zero.
-In such an event, the notes would be structurally subordinated to the indebtedness and other liabilities of the Guarantor.
+Each guarantee is effectively subordinated to any secured indebtedness of the applicable guarantor to the extent of the value of the assets securing such indebtedness.
+The Senior Notes are structurally subordinated to indebtedness and other liabilities of the subsidiaries of the applicable guarantor, none of which guarantee the notes.
+The obligations of the applicable guarantor under its guarantee are limited as necessary to prevent such guarantee from constituting a fraudulent conveyance under applicable law and, therefore, are limited to the amount that the applicable guarantor could guarantee without such guarantee constituting a fraudulent conveyance; this limitation, however, may not be effective to prevent such guarantee from constituting a fraudulent conveyance.
+If the guarantee was rendered voidable, it could be subordinated by a court to all other indebtedness (including guarantees and other contingent liabilities) of the applicable guarantor, and, depending on the amount of such indebtedness, the applicable guarantor's liability on its guarantee could be reduced to zero.
+In such an event, the notes would be structurally subordinated to the indebtedness and other liabilities of the applicable guarantor.

-For further details, terms and conditions of the Senior Notes refer to the Company's Forms 8-K filed October 2, 2017, September 27, 2019, and June 22, 2022.
+For further details, terms and conditions of the Senior Notes refer to the Company's Forms 8-K filed October 2, 2017, September 27, 2019 June 22, 2022, and May 29, 2024.